 The University of Texas at El Paso is one of 15 component institutions of The University of Texas System.
 With nine academic and six health institutions, the UT System is one of the nation’s largest systems of public higher education.
 The Board of Regents, the governing body for the UT System, is composed of nine regents and one student regent who are appointed by the Texas Governor and confirmed by the Senate.
 Regents serve staggered six-year terms; the student regent serves a one-year term.
-Chancellor Francisco Cigarroa is the chief executive officer for the UT System and reports to the Board of Regents.
+The chancellor is the chief executive officer for the UT System and reports to the Board of Regents.
 He directly manages all UT System executive officers and institution presidents, including UTEP President Diana Natalicio.
-Please see Appendix X for a detailed listing of members of the Board of Regents, UT System Chancellor’s Office and UTEP administrative officers.

 Celebrating 100 Years

-The University of Texas at El Paso has been transforming the lives of young people in the Paso del Norte region for nearly 100 years and will celebrate its Centennial in 2014.
-From the first 27 students to the more than 100,000 graduates and beyond, the University has opened its doors to all who have the motivation to succeed and the willingness to work hard to improve their lives and achieve their dreams.
+The University of Texas at El Paso has been transforming the lives of young people in the Paso del Norte region for 100 years and continues to celebrate its Centennial throughout 2014.
+From the first 27 students to the more than 110,000 graduates and beyond, the University has opened its doors to all who have the motivation to succeed and the willingness to work hard to improve their lives and achieve their dreams.
 As the number of students continues to increase each year, UTEP continues to help shape the Paso del Norte region by transforming its people, infrastructure and capital investment.

 A Campus Transformed